 For primary responders:

 - Post information and updates in highly visible areas on campus.
 Include information stating who is at risk, where treatment is available (if applicable), and emergency numbers.

 - Communicate all pertinent information to students, faculty, staff, and family members via email(s).

 - Communicate relevant information to students who are participating in off-campus activities (internships, etc.)

 - Vice president for student affairs will notify the Office of Communications and Marketing to coordinate communications outside of the college community, including interviews with the media.

-- Inform student(s) that they must provide written documentation of medical clearance to the dean of campus life prior to returning to campus.
+- Inform student(s) that they must provide written documentation of medical clearance to the Dean of Students prior to returning to campus.
 Employee(s) must provide written documentation of medical clearance to human resources prior to returning to campus.

 - In the event of a student hospitalization, the vice president for student affairs or designee will coordinate outreach to parents/guardians as appropriate.